Hawxy/cdk-tailscale-bastion/README.md

 });
 ```

-Whatever resource your intend to reach should permit connections from the bastion on the relevant port, naturally.
+Whatever resource you intend to reach should permit connections from the bastion on the relevant port, naturally.

 ## Tailscale Auth Key